Almost Isotropy-Maximal Manifolds of Non-negative Curvature: The Proof of Theorem

+{\bf Step 1}: The $T^k$-action on $D(F)$ extends to a smooth, (almost) effective, isotropy maximal and locally standard $T^{k+1}$-action, and $F/T$ and $D(F)/T$ and all of their faces are diffeomorphic to disks, after smoothing the corners.

+We first show that we can extend the induced isometric, strictly almost isotropy-maximal $T^{k-1}$-action on $F$ to a smooth, effective, isotropy-maximal, and locally standard $T^k$-action.

-Now, since $F$ has cyclic fundamental group, we note that if $\pi_1(F)$ is finite, then by Theorem \ref{lift}, we may lift the $T^{n-1}$ action to $\tilde{F}$, so that the lift commutes with the deck transformations.
-By the induction hypothesis, we may extend the $T^{n-1}$ action on $\tilde{F}$ to a smooth $T^{n}$ action and this allows us to extend the $T^{n-1}$ action on $F$ to a smooth $T^{n}$ action.
+We first consider the case where $\pi_1(F)$ is finite.
+By Part 1 of Lemma \ref{Fpi1nontrivial}, we may lift the action to a strictly almost isotropy-maximal torus action on $\widetilde{F}$, a closed, simply-connected, non-negatively curved manifold.
+Theorem \ref{lift} guarantees us that the lift commutes with the deck transformations.
+By the induction hypothesis, we may extend the $T^{k-1}$-action on $\widetilde{F}$ to a smooth, isotropy-maximal and locally standard $T^{k}$-action.
+This then allows us to extend the $T^{k-1}$-action on $F$ to a smooth, isotropy-maximal and locally standard $T^{k}$-action.
+We note in this case that the action on $F$ is almost effective.